OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Recipes/README.md

 Let's consider a simple scenario: adding a new asset.
 Now one could do this via the admin UI interface, but the purpose here is to demonstrate all the moving parts involved in a recipe migration.

-In your theme project, create a class that inherits from `OrchardCore.Data.Migration.DataMigration` (found in the `OrchardCore.Data.Abstractions` package).
+In your module or theme project, create a class that inherits from `OrchardCore.Data.Migration.DataMigration` (found in the `OrchardCore.Data.Abstractions` package).
 Add a dependency for the `IRecipeMigrator` service to this class.
 Provide `CreateAsync()` and/or `UpdateAsync()` methods that return `Task<int>` to provide the migration steps.
 The class can placed anywhere in your project, but the recipe JSON files must be placed in a folder named `Migrations`.

 Here is an example of how initial and subsequent migrations can be authored.
 Use the `CreateAsync()` method to provide the very first migration that runs and ensure that this method always returns 1.
 Use the `UpdateFrom<version>Async()` to provide subsequent migrations; in this example, we have a migration that updates from version 1 to 2.
 The method names are case-sensitive and the naming convention must be followed for the migrations to be discovered and executed.